weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 :::info Added in `v1.20`
 :::

-The autocut filter limits results based on discontinuities in the result set.
-The filter looks for discontinuities, or jumps, in the resulting metric such as vector distances or search scores.
+The autocut function limits results based on discontinuities in the result set.
+Specifically, autocut looks for discontinuities, or jumps, in result metrics such as vector distance or search score.

 To use autocut, specify how many jumps there should be in your query.
 The query stops returning results after the specified number of jumps.

 For example, consider a `nearText` search that returns objects with these distance values: